 Situated on the Bay of Bengal, these peerless beaches on the west coast are Burma’s best.
-Departing Bagan in the morning, we’ll arrive to Ngapali in time for lunch.
+Departing Inle Lake in the morning, arrive to Ngapali in time for lunch.
 Cycling is an ideal way to see villages along the coast where fishermen bring in the day’s catch.
-We’ll stay at the idyllic Sandoway Resort Hotel and Spa for 2 nights flying back to Rangon in time to connect with international flights on Day 11.
+Stay at the idyllic Sandoway Resort Hotel and Spa for 2 nights flying back to Rangon in time to connect with international flights on Day 10.

 Map of the Area